60 million Nigerians are at risk of depression – NOIPolls/Joy, Inc. National Report reveals

 60 million Nigerians have been estimated to be at risk of suffering from depression according to a groundbreaking national report on depression.

-The Nigeria National Depression report, produced by Joy, Inc., the benefit corporation building happier and flourishing Africans, in partnership with NOIPolls, the number one country specific public opinion polling and research organization in West Africa, has been released in commemoration of the World Mental Health Day 2018.
+The Nigeria National Depression report, produced by Joy, Inc., the benefit corporation building happier and flourishing Africans, in partnership with NOIPolls, the number one for country specific public opinion polling and research organization in West Africa and their research partners at Yale was released today in commemoration of the World Mental Health Day 2018.

 Mental and emotional health are the single biggest predictors of individual happiness.
 However, 3 in every 10 Nigerians reportedly experience depressive symptoms, according to the National Depression Report.

 “Joy, Inc. aims to provide coping tools and mechanisms and draw our attention as a citizenry to the state of our mental and emotional well-being.
-This report is a product of our surveys as we seek to better understand the needs of the population we serve,” one of the authors of the report and member of the Central Working Group, Glory Apantaku explained.
-“Our results serve as an important reminder of the urgency of this work, mental health issues are real and it is high time we paid attention,” she said.
+This report is a product of our surveys as we seek to better understand the needs of the population we serve”, one of the authors of the report and member of the Central Working Group, Glory Apantaku explained.
+“Our results serve as an important reminder of the urgency of this work, mental health issues are real and it’s high time we pay attention,” she said.

+While commenting on the quality of research, Joy Kaufman, who is also the Director of Evaluation Research at the Yale Consultation Center added, “as a university professor who evaluates community-based programs, I find Joy, Inc.’s commitment to collecting data regarding depression and happiness from young people in Nigeria to be commendable.
+In addition, Joy, Inc. is evaluating The [Joy] Masterclasses in other to assess participant’s satisfaction with the classes, life stressors, changes in key outcomes such as depression and happiness and the aspects of the Masterclasses participants choose to continue to utilize.
+I look forward to my continued involvement with the Joy, Inc. team as we utilize the data to understand the impact of the masterclasses and use the data to continue to enhance the programs.”

 Other highlights of the report include: